Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > @skip() if ResultOfPrevious("age") &gt; 5

-In this scenario, the variable “age” refers to the age of the child.
-The data value “5” can either be a simple number entry in an open question format, or a selected age from answer options provided for, say, ages 0-10.
+In this scenario, the variable "age" refers to the age of the child.
+The data value "5" can either be a simple number entry in an open question format, or a selected age from answer options provided for, say, ages 0-10.
 This would skip the entire subtest if the child is older than 5.